Pride (Ray Price song)

 "Pride" is a song written by Wayne Walker and Irene Stanton.
 It was first recorded by American country music artist Ray Price, whose version became a major hit.
 Price's version was released on January 7, 1962, where it peaked at No. 5 on Billboard's Hot Country charts.

 Charts

 Jeannie Seely version

-Jeannie Seely recorded the song on her album Can I Sleep in Your Arms/Lucky Ladies in November 1972 where it charted at No. 47.
+Jeannie Seely recorded the song and released it as a single in May 1972.
+It peaked at number 47 on the Billboard Hot Country Songs chart.
+The song was later included on her 1973 album, Can I Sleep in Your Arms/Lucky Ladies.

 Charts

 Janie Fricke version

 "Pride" was then recorded by American country music artist Janie Fricke.
 It was released in February 1981 as the second single from her album I'll Need Someone to Hold Me When I Cry.
 The song reached #12 on the Billboard Hot Country Singles chart and #1 on the RPM Country Tracks chart in Canada.